endcerro/push_swap/README.md

 - rrb : reverse rotate b - shift down all elements of stack b by 1.
 The last element becomes the first one.
 - rrr : rra and rrb at the same time.

+You're free to program whatever logic you want using C instructions You can only interact with the stack using the instructions above
+ - You have to code a program that can verify if a stack is sorted after typings the instructions on STDIN
+ - You also need a solver that can sort a stack while displaying the called instructions

+The defense includes x max instructions for sorting stacks, probably for any stack